typo3-on-aws/Documentation/src/getting-started/launch.md

 The [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=3c5e5f3c-d60e-4405-a9ca-aae8abfa3e2b){.fa-icon .fa-right-external-link-alt} features thousands of machine images (virtual servers) which you can start with a click of a few buttons.
 This requires an AWS account (see see [AWS Getting Started Resource Center](https://aws.amazon.com/getting-started/){.fa-icon .fa-right-external-link-alt} to learn how to sign up for a free AWS account).

-Go the the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=3c5e5f3c-d60e-4405-a9ca-aae8abfa3e2b){.fa-icon .fa-right-external-link-alt} and search for "`schams.net`" (or click the button below) to get an overview of the TYPO3-on-AWS images available.
-They are labelled as "`sold by schams.net`" but given that the price is $0.- the truth is that the usage of the software is free of any charge (AWS hourly usage fees apply though, see [costs](introduction.md#costs) for further details).
+Go to the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=3c5e5f3c-d60e-4405-a9ca-aae8abfa3e2b){.fa-icon .fa-right-external-link-alt} and search for "`schams.net`" (or follow the link) to get an overview of the TYPO3-on-AWS images available.
+They are labelled as "`sold by schams.net`" but given that the price is $0.- the usage of the software is free of any charge (AWS hourly usage fees apply though, see [costs](introduction.md#costs) for further details).

-Our machine images usually feature the latest TYPO3 version and a well-known, modern, stable, open-source and free Linux operating system: Debian GNU/Linux.
-There are alternative TYPO3 machine images available from other vendors/sellers and if our offers do not meet your requirements, you could consider searching for "`typo3`" and choose one of the other images instead.
+Our machine images usually feature the latest TYPO3 version and a well-known, modern, stable, open-source, and free Linux operating system: Debian GNU/Linux.
+There are alternative TYPO3 machine images available from other vendors/sellers and if our offers do not meet your requirements, you could consider to search for "`typo3`" and choose one of the other images instead.

+> ### Warning {.warning .warning-headline .warning-icon}
+>
+> Please note that we can not support machine images from other vendors/sellers.
+We recommend to compare costs and support options when you consider alternative products.

 ## Choose/Configure Machine Image